-Additionally, Honda utilizes personal data to help solve social issues and provide its customers with even better products and services.
+Meanwhile, Honda utilizes personal data to help solve social issues and provide its customers with even better products and services.
 Honda has formulated the Management Guidelines for Personal Data Utilization to handle personal data properly, reduce related risks, and promote effective personal data utilization.
-It has also established the Board for Judging Personal Data Utilization with the Head of the Intellectual Property and Legal Unit serving as the decision-making authority.
+It has also established the Board for Judging Personal Data Utilization with the Head of the Governance and Compliance Unit serving as the decision-making authority.
 The board deliberates on the risk response status concerning the collection, storage management, and utilization of personal data from the perspective of each area of expertise and decides whether or not to implement relevant measures.

 Honda is putting into place structures that will respond quickly to an information leak or request for the disclosure of personal information in accordance with the laws and regulations of the relevant country.
-In FY2024, there were no major losses or leaks of personal information or serious complaints about customer privacy.
+In the fiscal year ended March 31, 2025, there were no major losses or leaks of personal information or serious complaints about customer privacy.